dianper/vat-calculator-api/README.md

 - **Docker Support**: Dockerfile included for containerization and deployment in any environment.
 - **Unit and Integration Tests**: Comprehensive test coverage to ensure the reliability of the application.
 - **FluentValidator**: Used for validating input requests, ensuring data integrity and preventing invalid operations.
-- **Central Package Manager**: Leverages .NET’s Central Package Management to streamline NuGet dependency management.
+- **Central Package Manager**: Leverages .NETâ€™s Central Package Management to streamline NuGet dependency management.
 - **GitHub Actions**: Automated CI pipeline for building and testing the application.

 ## Installation